qLSLab/ExTaxsI/library/README.md

 *   scatterplot() - create scatterplot
 *   worldmap_plot() - create worldmap plot

-In the **functions_installation_and_tutorial.ipynb** notebook installation and tutorials for configuration and usage are provided.
+In the [github](https://github.com/qLSLab/ExTaxsI/blob/master/library/functions_installation_and_tutorial.ipynb) notebook installation and tutorials for configuration and usage are provided.
 Input files used are available in the **examples** directory.

 For any doubt, please write to g.agostinetto@campus.unimib.it